jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 which intentionally never completes.
 In principle this is not incompatible with HTTP caching although more research would have to be done into how well current caches handle requests which do not finish.
-A REST service which provides infinite resources would have to confirm that it is delivering to a streaming client, perhaps with a request header.
+A REST service which provides infinite length resources would have to confirm that it is delivering to a streaming client, perhaps with a request header.
 Otherwise, if a non-streaming REST client were to use the service it would try to get 'all' of the data and never complete its task.

-Supporting only XHR as a transport unfortunately means that on older browsers which do not fire progress events (see section
+Supporting only XHR as a transport unfortunately means that on older browsers which do not fire progress events (section
 \ref{xhrsandstreaming}) a progressive conceptualisation of the data transfer is not possible.
 Streaming workarounds such as push tables will not be used because they would result in a client which is unable to